 Some side effects can be serious.
 If you experience any of the following symptoms or those listed in the IMPORTANT WARNING section, call your doctor immediately or get emergency care:

-- unusual bruising or bleeding
+- unusual bruising or bleeding pale skin

 - red, scaly patches or pus-filled bumps on the skin

-Adalimumab injection products may cause other side effects.
+Adalimumab injection may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

-If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( http://www.fda.gov/Safety/MedWatch ) or by phone (1-800-332-1088).
+If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( https://www.fda.gov/Safety/MedWatch ) or by phone (

-What should I know about storage and disposal of this medication?
+1-800-332-1088).What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it in the refrigerator and protect it from light.
 Do not freeze adalimumab injection products.
 Dispose of any medication that has been frozen.